-The page will ask you to sign-in to verify your identity, and then display the raw JSON output for your user profile.
+This page will ask you to sign-in (in order to verify your identity), and will then display the raw JSON output for your user profile.

 If Visual Studio Live Share doesn't currently have a profile stored for the identity you logged in with, then it will let you know that as well.